 John works with a variety of federal and state government agencies, law enforcement agencies, non-governmental and community-based organizations, academic institutions and private sector companies.
 John served 25 years with the San Jose Police Department (retiring in the rank of lieutenant), holds a Master of Arts in Leadership from Saint Mary’s College of California, and is an Adjunct Professor in the Graduate School of International Policy & Management at the Middlebury Institute of International Studies in Monterey (MIIS).
 John serves on the U.S. Department of Health and Human Services (HHS) National Advisory Committee on the Sex Trafficking of Children and Youth in the United States, and in 2017 John was ranked #14 in the Top 100 Human Trafficking and Slavery Influence Leaders by Assent Compliance.
-Currently, John is also the Human Trafficking Program Coordinator for San Mateo County (CA).
+From December 2017 until August 2021, John was the Human Trafficking Program Coordinator for San Mateo County (CA).
 Currently, John is a Project Advisor for a new coalition in Northern California.

 John and his wife, Dawn, reside in Nevada enjoying views of the Sierra Nevada with their dog Bella, and horses Brogan and Miri.